-Our kung pao tofu is a vegan stir-fried recipe with a piquant, sweet, savory flavor blend and a sticky and chewy texture.
+Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

-Make this delicious Chinese-inspired dish in less than 30 minutes and get plenty of plant-based protein, nuts, and fresh veggies.
+Make this Chinese-inspired dish in less than 30 minutes and get plenty of plantbased protein and fresh veggies.
+It’s best served with basmati rice or noodles.

-Our recipe is simplified so that you can make it at home with simple pantry staples.
+Our recipe is designed to be simple so you can make it at home with pantry staples.

-First, we substitute cubes of firm or extra firm tofu for chicken.
 Tofu has a neutral flavor and works great in a stir fry with bold sauces like this one.
-It’s also packed with wholesome plant protein.
+It’s similar to our tofu stir fry and braised tofu.

-We love serving this vegan kung pao tofu recipe with rice and fresh herbs; it’s a great way to add color and spice to a weeknight dinner.
+Serve this kung pao tofu recipe with basmati rice and top it with fresh herbs; they are a great way to add color and flavor to any vegetarian weeknight dinner.

-Ps.
-You don’t need a wok to make this recipe.
-Instead, we stir-fry it in a large non-stick pan.
+Oh, and you don’t need a wok to make this recipe.
+Instead, we stir-fry it in a non-stick pan.

 kung pao tofu with rice and spoon